MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/terminology.md

 # required metadata

 title: Terminology for Azure Rights Management | Azure RMS
 description: Confused by a word, phrase, or acronym that's related to Microsoft Azure RMS?
-Find the definition here for terms and abbreviations that are either specific to Azure' RMS or have a specific meaning when used in the context of Rights Management.
+Find the definition here for terms and abbreviations that are either specific to Azure RMS or have a specific meaning when used in the context of Rights Management.
 author: cabailey
 manager: mbaldwin
 ms.date: 08/10/2016